Wye River, Victoria: History

-The site was occupied by white settlers in 1882.
-Brothers Alex and Donald MacRea and their cousin Alex MacLennan were looking for an area suited to farming and fishing and chose this site.
-The MacRaes settled near Separation Creek, establishing a farm which they named The Wye after a river in Wales and Herefordshire.
-Alex MacLennan settled a little further west at a site he named The Kennet (later the town of Kennett River) after another UK river.
+Prior to European colonization, the area was inhabited for tens of thousands of years by the indigenous Gadubanud (Katabanut) people.
+The site was first occupied by European settlers in 1882.
+Brothers Alex and Donald Macrae, and their cousin Alex MacLennan, were looking for an area suited to farming and fishing, and settled near Separation Creek, establishing a farm which they named the Wye, after a river in Wales and Herefordshire.
+Alex MacLennan settled a little further west at a site he named the Kennet, later the settlement of Kennett River, after another UK river.

-Wye River Post Office opened on 19 January 1914 though some time before 1945 it was reduced to a telegraph office for a considerable period of time, mail being delivered from Lorne.
-A school was established in the local hall in 1920, but closed in 1921 after the closure of a sawmill resulted in a loss of population.
-It was re-established in a converted residence in 1931, operated part-time with the Aireys Inlet school from 1935, and closed permanently in 1942.
+Wye River Post Office opened on 19 January 1914, but some time before 1945 it was reduced to a telegraph office for a considerable period of time, mail being delivered from Lorne.
+A school was established in the local hall in 1920, but only lasted a year, after the closure of a sawmill resulted in a loss of population.
+The school was re-established in a converted residence in 1931, operated part-time with the Aireys Inlet school from 1935, and closed permanently in 1942.

-On Christmas Day 2015 a bushfire destroyed at least 98 homes in Wye River.
+On Christmas Day 2015, a bushfire destroyed at least 98 homes in the area.
 At nearby Separation Creek another 18 homes were destroyed.
 There were no deaths at either town.

+As a consequence, the state government announced a $2,75m relief package and imposed strict new fire regulations to rebuild houses.

 Tourism

 The area is known for scenic coastal views, beautiful beaches, Otway Forest walks, wildlife including koalas and birds as well as the Great Otway National Park.
 Active tourism opportunities include fishing and excellent surfing.

-The official tourism organisation representing Wye River is Otway Coast Tourism.
+The official tourism organization representing Wye River is Otway Coast Tourism.

-There are many self-contained holiday rental houses available.
-Wye River is an all season tourist destination where visitors enjoy beaches in summer and drives, food trails and water falls in winter.
-Tourists travelling with dogs are encouraged in many places.

-There are two caravan parks, the Seasonal Foreshore, located close to the main beach, and the BIG4 Wye River Holiday Parkin the valley, which is privately owned and operates all year round.
+There are two caravan parks, the Seasonal Foreshore, located close to the main beach, and the BIG4 Wye River Holiday Pad.

 There is one pub, the Wye Beach Hotel (formally known as "The Rookery Nook Hotel") and a general store Wye General which also contains the post office and a cafe.

 In recent years, the numbers of southern right whales and humpback whales seen around the shores are increasing as the whale populations recover as well as other species such as bottlenose dolphins.

-Organisations
+Organizations

 Wye River has a Country Fire Brigade and a Surf Life Saving Club.

 A cycling group called the Wye Riders ride bikes in the morning on the Great Ocean Road.
 They can often be seen afterwards at the general store having breakfast.